 A close-up on some Halloween paper lanterns.

-5. Make a wreath out of pipe insulation, webbing, and plastic spiders.
+5. Make a decoration out of a styrofoam wreath, webbing, and plastic spiders.

 A wreath if spider webs and plastic spiders on a wood surface.

-You can easily find pipe insulation at Home Depot for under $2, making these wreaths some pretty cheap Halloween decorations.
+You can easily find styrofoam wreaths at Michaels for under $5, making this idea a pretty cheap Halloween decoration.
 The plastic spiders and cobwebs are staples at dollar stores.
-Check out Home Depot Hacks You’ll Regret Not Knowing before you make the trip.
+Use foam glue for the items to stick securely.

-6. Hang your witch outfit on a clothesline.
+6. Hang a witch outfit on a clothesline.

 A witch costume sitting on a porch, waiting to be put up for decor.